Logo Icon

 Answer: B

-Passage (Q13. - Q17.): Aesthetics in this central sense has been said to start in the early eighteenth century, with the series of articles on "The Pleasures of the Imagination" which the journalist Joseph Addison wrote in the early issues of the magazine The Spectator in 1712.
-Before two decades of this time, thoughts by notable figures made some forays into this ground, for instance in the formulation of general theories of proportion and harmony, detailed most specifically in architecture and music.
-But the full development of extended, philosophical reflection on Aesthetics did not begin to emerge until the widening of leisure activities in the beginning of the eighteenth century.
+Passage (Q13. - Q17.): Aesthetics in this central sense has been said to have started in the early eighteenth century, with the series of articles on "The Pleasures of the Imagination", which the journalist Joseph Addison wrote in the early issues of the magazine The Spectator in 1712.
+Before two decades, thoughts by notable figures made some forays into this ground, for instance, in formulating general theories of proportion and harmony, detailed most specifically in architecture and music.
+However, the full development of extended philosophical reflection on aesthetics did not begin until the widening of leisure activities at the beginning of the eighteenth century.

-The eighteenth century was a surprisingly peaceful time, but this turned out to be the lull before the storm, since out of its orderly classicism there developed a wild romanticism in art and literature, and even revolution in politics.
+The eighteenth century was surprisingly peaceful, but this turned out to be the lull before the storm; out of its orderly classicism, wild romanticism in art and literature and even revolution in politics developed.

-The aesthetic concept which came to be more appreciated in this period was associated with this, namely sublimity, which Edmund Burke theorized about in his "A Philosophical Enquiry into the Origin of our ideas of the Sublime and Beautiful."
-The sublime was connected more with pain than pure pleasure, according to Burke, since threats to self- preservation were involved, as on the high seas, and lonely moors, with the devilish humans and dramatic passions that artists and writers were about to portray.
-But in these circumstances, of course, it is still "delightful horror," as Burke appreciated, since one is cloistered by the fictionality of the work in question from any real danger.)
+The aesthetic concept that became more appreciated in this period was sublimity, which Edmund Burke theorized about in his "A Philosophical Enquiry into the Origin of our Ideas of the Sublime and Beautiful."
+The sublime was connected more with pain than pure pleasure, according to Burke, since threats to self-preservation were involved, as on the high seas and lonely moors, with the devilish humans and dramatic passions that artists and writers were about to portray.
+But in these circumstances, of course, it is still "delightful horror," as Burke appreciated, since the fictionality of the work in question from any real danger cloisters one.)

-"Sublime" and "beautiful" are only two amongst the many terms which may be used to describe our aesthetic experiences.
-Clearly there are "ridiculous" and "ugly," for a start, as well.
-But the more discriminating will have no difficulty also finding something maybe "fine," or "lovely" rather than "awful" or "hideous," and "exquisite" or "superb" rather than "gross" or "foul."
-Frank Sibley wrote a notable series of articles, starting in 1959.
+"Sublime" and "beautiful" are only two terms that may describe our aesthetic experiences.
+There are "ridiculous" and "ugly" for a start.
+But the more discriminating will have no difficulty also finding something maybe "fine" or "lovely" rather than "awful" or "hideous," and "exquisite" or "superb" rather than "gross" or "foul."
+Frank Sibley wrote a notable series of articles starting in 1959.

-He mainly said that they were not rule- or condition-governed denying normative character, but required a heightened form of perception, which one might call taste, sensitivity, or judgment.
-His full analysis, however, contained another aspect, since he was not only concerned with the sorts of concepts mentioned above, but also with a set of others which had a rather different character.
-For one can describe works of art, often enough, in terms which relate primarily to the emotional and mental life of human beings.
+He mainly said that they were not rule- or condition-governed, denying normative character, but required a heightened form of perception, which one might call taste, sensitivity, or judgment.
+His complete analysis, however, contained another aspect since he was not only concerned with the sorts of concepts mentioned above but also with a set of others which had a somewhat different character, for one can describe works of art, often enough, in terms which relate primarily to the emotional and mental life of human beings.
 One can call them "joyful," "melancholy," "serene," "witty," "vulgar," and "humble," for instance.
-These are evidently not purely aesthetic terms, because of their further uses, but they are still very relevant to many aesthetic experiences.
+These are not purely aesthetic terms because of their further uses, but they are relevant to many aesthetic experiences.

 Q13.
 Which of the following can be an apt title for the passage?